 Creating protected areas and national marine parks shows how local communities can get involved and benefit from preserving their marine resources.
 Governmental bodies need to be involved to ensure long-term planning and enforcement of protective policies.
 With strong government, NGO support and willing local participation, these areas really can flourish and provide sustainable, continuing returns for the oceans as well as local people.

 The creation of marine protected areas is bearing fruit.
-Reefs are recovering, alternative livelihoods are being forged by locals once involved in destructive fishing practices, and tourism income is being ensured on a longer term basis in dive destinations that seemed destined for a quick and permanent decline.
+Reefs are recovering, alternative livelihoods are being forged by locals once involved in destructive fishing practices, and tourism income is being ensured on a longer term basis in dive destinations that seemed fated for a quick and permanent decline.
 Education of local populations and their children is creating more informed and in-touch coastal communities who understand and respect the fragility of their environment.

 Recreational diving vacations can go hand-in-hand with conservation efforts.
 Divers taking a vacation at these destinations bring in revenue which is used to further fund preservation programmes, help with clean-ups of beaches and waters, provide for the rehabilitation of reefs and mangrove plantations, implement patrols of the region and help with the enforcement of poaching bans.